fishxsea/charcade/README.md

 words = Brute('ports').bigfoot()

-# Since Brute returns a list we're going to iterate over it and print.
+# Since Brute returns a list we're going to iterate over it and print each element.
 for word in words:
     print(word)
 ```

 **Output:**

 ```
 ports
 prost